HackYourFuture/teaching_tips_tricks/README.md

 See an example for While and For loops here: [CodePen Exercise](https://codepen.io/KPouianou/pen/VQLaVo?editors=0010)

-### PythonTutor for JavaScript

-[A visualization tool](http://www.pythontutor.com/javascript.html#) that helps you understand how JavaScript steps through your source code and manages program state behind the scenes.
-Copy any snippet of synchronous JS code (just plain simple JS scripts, no dom or api calls) and study the visualization to learn how the JS thread works.

-PythonTutor is a great complement to [latentflip's loupe](#Javascript-callstack-and-eventloop-visualisation): loupe visualizes everything that happens around the thread, and pytut visualises only what happens on the thread.

-### Live Dom Viewer

-Like PythonTutor and Loupe, but for the dom.
-Copy-paste html into [this website](https://software.hixie.ch/utilities/js/live-dom-viewer/) and it will show you your code, a representation of the dom, and what is displayed in the browser.
-It's like the devtools inspector but beginner-friendly.

 # Energizers:
 > the goal of energizers is to have a small break while seeing similarities between students.
 And have a quick laugh.